Protection from future inflation

-The Fed's policy of keeping rates low is intended to make borrowing less costly and, thus, stimulate the economy.
-But all that "cheap money" may come with a high price if it ignites inflation somewhere down the road.
+The Fed's policy of keeping rates low has been meant to make borrowing less costly and, thus, stimulate the economy.
+But all that "cheap money" has come at the risk of potentially setting off inflation somewhere down the road.

 A surge in prices would easily overwhelm the returns retirees get from CDs, savings and other fixed-income investments.

-Inflation has been weak, but the Fed is closely watching for any hints of rising prices.
-Raising the federal funds target rate is the best way to tamp down incipient inflation.
+An increase by the Fed in its federal funds target rate is the best way to tamp down incipient inflation, Kubik says.

 Once inflation starts, it can be difficult to stop.
-In the early 1980s, the Federal Reserve was forced to crank up rates to a high of 20 percent before it got inflation under control.
+In the early 1980s, the Federal Reserve was forced to crank up rates to a high of 20% before it got inflation under control.

-Moore says investors who fear future price increases should keep some of their bond portfolio in Treasury inflation-protected securities, or TIPS, which increase your principal in tandem with rising inflation.
+Moore has urged investors who fear future price increases to keep some of their bond portfolio in Treasury inflation-protected securities, or TIPS, which increase your principal in tandem with rising inflation.